 Into this broad historical account can be added the following details:

-Paul’s Situation: In chains in prison (1:8, 2:9).
+Paul’s situation: Paul is in prison and in chains (1:8, 2:9).
 Having barely escaped with his life at the first trial (4:16), he fully expects to be convicted at the second hearing and then executed.
-It is 65AD, the Neronian persecution of Roman Christians is fully underway.
-The Pauline mission is under threat from false teachers in Asia, and even one of Paul’s team has deserted (Demas), Paul’s only companion is Luke (4:11).
+It is 65CE, and the Neronian persecution of Roman Christians is fully underway.
+The Pauline mission is under threat from false teachers in Asia, and even one of Paul’s team, Demas, has deserted him.
+Paul’s only companion is Luke (4:11).

-Genre: The letter of 2 Timothy is a personal letter.
-It is a ‘farewell discourse’, which follows the pattern of other ‘farewell discourses’ in scripture; (Joshua 23-24; David in 1 Chronicles 28-29; Jesus (John 14-16).
-‘Farewell discourses’ include; the author referring to his imminent death, exhortation to keep God’s commandments and to remember what the author has taught.
-2 Timothy also functions as a commissioning letter in which Paul entrusts the leadership of the Pauline Mission to Timothy.
+The letter of 2 Timothy is a personal letter.
+It is a ‘farewell discourse’, which follows the pattern of other ‘farewell discourses’ in Scripture (Joshua 23-24; David in 1 Chronicles 28-29; Jesus in John 14-16).
+‘Farewell discourses’ include the author referring to his imminent death, exhortation to keep God’s commandments, and exhortation to remember what the author has taught.
+2 Timothy also functions as a commissioning letter in which Paul entrusts the leadership of the Pauline mission to Timothy.